-One can also see the images of Ganesh, Parvati, and Kartikeya in west, north, and east of the sanctum.
+One can also see the images of Ganesh, Parvati, and Kartikeya in the west, north, and east of the sanctum.
 Further south, is an image of Nandi, the vehicle of Lord Shiva.
-Visitors can worship the Nagchandreshwar idol on the third storey, which only opens on the day of Nag Panchami.
+Visitors can worship the Nagchandreshwar idol in the third story, which only opens on the day of Nag Panchami.

-Everyone agrees that the temple is majestic, with its Shikhar pointing to the sky, facing the skyline and evoking awe and reverence amongst all.
+Everyone agrees that the temple is majestic, with its Shikhar pointing to the sky, facing the skyline, and evoking awe and reverence amongst all.
 It even dominates the life of the city and the people, especially with the strong connection with the ancient Hindu traditions in the area.

-Like most Shiva temple, a huge fair is organized at Mahakaleshwar on the day of Maha Shivaratri, with the worship continuing throughout the night.
+Like most Shiva temples, a huge fair is organized at Mahakaleshwar on the day of Maha Shivaratri, with the worship continuing throughout the night.
 Other times, the temple is open from 4 am to 11 pm.

-During the times of Tamil Tevarams in the 7th century C.E., the temple was revered in the hymns of Tirugnanasambandar, Sundarar, Tirunavukkarasar.
+During the times of Tamil Tevarams in the 7th century C.E., the temple was revered in the hymns of Tirugnanasambandar, Sundarar, and Tirunavukkarasar.

 The History of Mahakaleshwar Jyotirlinga Temple

-When Sultan Shams-ud-din iltutmish raided Ujjain in 1234-1235, the temple was destroyed.
+When Sultan Shams-ud-din Iltutmish raided Ujjain in 1234-1235, the temple was destroyed.
 Later, the Mahakaleshwar temple was again rebuilt by Maratha general Ranoji Scindia in 1736 CE.
-It was further developed by other dynasties, including Mahadji Scindia, Daulat Rao Scindia’s wife Baiza Bai.
+It was further developed by other dynasties, including Mahadji Scindia, and Daulat Rao Scindia’s wife Baiza Bai.
 Major programs during the reign of Jayajirao Scindia used to be held in this temple.
 Today, the temple is under the protection of Ujjain district’s collectorate office.

-Lord Shiva also told the devotees that whoever prayed him through the Mahakala, they would be blessed and freed from fear of death and diseases and that they will be under the protection of the Lord himself.
+Lord Shiva also told the devotees that whoever prayed for him through the Mahakala, would be blessed and freed from fear of death and diseases and that they will be under the protection of the Lord himself.